rydmike/rydmike.github.io/blog_layout_and_theming.md

 There are also many legacy colors that widgets still depend on in the `ThemeData` class directly.
 There is a migration plan on how to clean up `ThemeData` and move towards having the colors that widgets depend on for their default color design, to be based on `ColorScheme` class, via property `colorScheme` in `ThemeData`.

-To some extent this migration has progressed, but there is still a lot of work pending.
-Some of it is hard to clean up without breaking past Flutter code that a lot of application use.
+To some extent, this migration has progressed, but there is still a lot of work pending.
+Some of it is hard to clean up without breaking past Flutter code that a lot of applications use.
 You can read more about this design change and migration in this [Flutter design document](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit).

-At the time of writing we do not yet know what kind of adjustments Material You will bring to theming in Flutter.
+At the time of writing, we do not yet know what kind of adjustment Material 3 will bring to theming in Flutter.
 It could be very minimal changes, or we might even see a new cleaner theming solution.

 # Finally